Burnout Is Real — Here's How to Prevent It

 The term “work-life balance” can be controversial, and even Amazon head Jeff Bezos isn’t a fan of it.
 That’s because he says the term implies a tradeoff, when instead we should be aiming for a more harmonious relationship between our jobs and our personal lives.

 Think about how to apply this in your own business.
-Flexible hours, working from home, discounted fitness memberships, and generous PTO policies are all ways that you can help employees create schedules that are ideal for the type of work they do.
+Flexible hours, working from home, discounted fitness memberships, and generous paid time off policies are all ways that you can help employees create schedules that are ideal for the type of work they do.
 If your business doesn’t require shift-based work, then you have the freedom to create nontraditional schedules that best fit the needs of your company and your employees.

 10 Scientifically Proven Ways to Motivate Employees